aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/errorevent/filename/_index.md

 ---
 title: ErrorEvent.FileName
 second_title: Aspose.SVG for .NET API Reference
-description: ErrorEvent property.
+description: ErrorEvent FileName property.
 The filename attribute must return the value it was initialized to.
 When the object is created this attribute must be initialized to the empty string.
 It represents the absolute URL of the script in which the error originally occurred
 type: docs
 weight: 40
 url: /net/aspose.svg.dom.events/errorevent/filename/